 What's a visit to India without a bit of cricket?

 Wankhede Stadium is the place to experience firsthand the passion that Indians feel for cricket.

-Renovated in time for the 2011 Cricket World Cup final, Wankhede Stadium witnessed India's monumental six-wicket win over Sri Lanka -- the first time the tournament has been won on home turf.
+Renovated in time for the 2011 Cricket World Cup, Wankhede Stadium witnessed India's monumental six-wicket win over Sri Lanka -- the first time the tournament has been won on home turf.

-The best seats of the 33,482 seats are among the masses and offer an authentic, best of Mumbai cricket experience.
+The best of the 33,482 seats are located among the masses -- these offer an authentic, best of Mumbai cricket experience.

-The best way to experience the full range of life in Mumbai, the city of contrasts, is to take long walks through the neighborhoods of extremes.
+The best way to experience the full range of life in Mumbai is to take a walk through the neighborhoods of extremes.

 Dhobi Ghat is Mumbai's human laundromat.

 The world's largest washing machine, the dhobi ghat is made up of rows and rows of washing pens where dhobis (washers) toil daily.